gregnordin/python_setup_macbook/README.md

   - I will not install any extra python packages here.
 I can therefore update Anaconda as needed, or delete the whole thing and create a new anaconda environment without affecting any other environments.
   - This will also be the launching point for everyday jupyter lab use.
 - `py37`
-  - Minimal environment to use with `python -m venv .venv --prompt="project name" to create specific Python 3.7 environments for various projects.
+  - Minimal environment to use with `python -m venv .venv --prompt="<project name>"` to create specific Python 3.7 environments for various projects.
 - `py38`
-  - Minimal environment to use with `python -m venv .venv --prompt="project name" to create specific Python 3.8 environments for various projects.
+  - Minimal environment to use with `python -m venv .venv --prompt="<project name>"` to create specific Python 3.8 environments for various projects.
 - Other conda environments as needed